peterfriese/Asynchronous-Programming-with-SwiftUI-and-Combine/Chapter 07 - Getting Started with Combine/README.md

 # Getting Started with Combine

-I recommend opening this Xcode Playground with th Playgrounds app for macOS.
-While it is certainky possible to open it in Xcode, you will have a nicer experience by using the standalone Playgrounds app.
+I recommend opening this Xcode Playground with the Playgrounds app for macOS.
+While it is possible to open it in Xcode, you will have a nicer experience by using the standalone Playgrounds app.

 ![](PlaygroundsApp.png)